ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Welcome.md

 You are welcome to join our group on <a href="http://www.facebook.com/groups/180708015327157/">Facebook</a> for questions, discussions and updates.

+After you complete the tutorials, you can get certified at [LearnX](https://www.learnx.org) and add your certification to your LinkedIn profile.

 Just click on the chapter you wish to begin from, and follow the instructions.
 Good luck!<br>